permissionizer/request-token/README.md

 allow:
   # (required)
   # Repository requesting the token
+  # Supports wildcards, e.g. `permissionizer/*` to allow all repositories in the `permissionizer` organization
   - repository: permissionizer/server
     # (required)
     # Permissions that can be requested by 'permissionizer/server'